FailAcademy/learning/wdp-vancouver/_lessons/week-03/04-sass.md

 - Media query helpers.
 - Basic themeability, using SASS variables.
-- SASS compilation using the LiveReload Gulp task
+- SASS compilation using the LiveReload Gulp task.
-- SASS Source-maps for debugging your stylesheets
+- SASS Source-maps for debugging your stylesheets.

 ---